-If you do a google search for Bite Me BBQ Bloody Mary, you come across a lot of results that highly recommend the gigantic concoction.
+If you do a Google search for Bite Me BBQ Bloody Mary, you come across many results that highly recommend the gigantic concoction.

-> I’ve actually never been there before for their barbecue.
-It’s on my list of places to try when I plan on doing my Best Ribs in Wichita blog but that’s a whole other story which I’ll cover another day.
+I’ve actually never been there before for their barbecue.
+It’s on my list of places to try when I intend to do my Best Ribs in Wichita blog, but that’s a whole other story which I’ll cover another day.

-> When we walked in, we told our server that we came for their famous Bloody Mary.
+When we walked in, we told our server that we came for their famous Bloody Mary.
 An order was placed for two at a price of $12.50 each.
 This would easily be the most I’ve ever paid for a Bloody Mary.
 While Damon and I were chatting about it, an eavesdropping customer would turn to us and say we were in for a treat and that they were big.

 They came out and she wasn’t lying.
 A large beer mug about the size of Antarctica was placed on our table via a forklift.
 (Please read that contextually).